California Defective Airbag Lawyer

-There are many causes in which an innocent person may become the victim of an airbag injury, such as an airbag being defective, an airbag failing to inflate during an accident, and an airbag deflating when a car accident does not take place.
+There are many causes in which an innocent person may become the victim of an airbag injury, such as an airbag is defective, an airbag failing to inflate during an accident, and an airbag deflating when a car accident does not take place.

 People of all ages are at risk for airbag injuries.

-However, smaller adults, younger children, or pregnant women are more likely to suffer very severe injuries because airbags were designed for average size adults weighing approximately one hundred eighty pounds and measuring about five foot eight.
+However, smaller adults, younger children, or pregnant women are more likely to suffer very severe injuries because airbags were designed for average-size adults weighing approximately one hundred eighty pounds and measuring about five foot eight.

 Potential Reasons for Airbag Deployment Causing Injury